 We will look at United as it is the easiest transfer partner from Denver-Paris using Ultimate Rewards.
 This is what I found:

-I also checked AirFrance and found flights for a very similar price, 29,000 points each way.
+I also checked AirFrance and found flights with a similar price, 29,000 points each way.

-Okay, in this situation, I will not be paying that much to get to Paris in cash.
+Okay, in this situation, the cash price to Paris is more than I want to pay.
 I am also not paying more to use the portal than to transfer with a partner.
 This example shows why I usually transfer my points to a partner because it is the cheapest option.
 I love that I can fly business class seats by just using a credit card to pay for my normal expenses.
 When I go to Europe on United Airlines, I generally can find a business class seat one way for 70,000- 80,000 miles if I am flexible with my dates.

 The best steps to booking your next flight are by following these three simple steps.
 Take the time to check the cash price, find out how much it is to use points through the portal, and how much to transfer to a partner and then decide which is the cheapest rate or the best way to book based on your circumstances.
-If you follow these three steps, you will feel more confident that you got the best deal.
+Following these three steps will make you feel more confident that you got the best deal.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!